-- Your child at this age may take to gather new experiences related to drinking, smoking, tobacco use, substance, and drug abuse, as well as risky experiences and adventures regarding physical or sexual intimacy.
+- Your child at this age may gather new experiences related to drinking, smoking, tobacco use, substance, and drug abuse, as well as risky experiences and adventures regarding physical or sexual intimacy (3).
 Even though you may have spoken to your child about all of this before and are sure that they know what is right and what is wrong, there are still chances that your child will get influenced by what their other friends are doing.
 You need to be extra careful and ensure that this does not happen.
-This is a major social changes that occur during puberty.
+This is a major social change that occurs during puberty.

 Do not show your child down in front of their friends, as it will only increase resentment and make them want to break away from rules even more.
 If you are not happy with the kind of friends they are in touch with or if you are not happy with their behavior, talk to them in a calm manner, without being preachy.
 If you suspect that your child may be in danger or seems to get addicted, make sure you speak to a counselor for your child.

 - The years of puberty are also critical and are times when your child may go through a range of emotions, including depression, ranging from mild to severe.
 While many children can often bounce back from depression on their own, with the help and love of family and friends, some children may face severe depression and need professional help (4).

 - It is a very common thing for your child to feel sad and unhappy at the drop of a hat during this time.
 Also, your child may not realize why they are feeling unhappy, and make it more difficult for them to understand what they can do to get out of that feeling.